ashutoshsingh121/GoodHealth/README.md

 and then go to <a href="localhost:1999"><b>localhost:1999</b></a>

 <b>Functionality: </b>
-<ul><li>Add username, password, email and contact no. into the table.</li><li>Password required.</li><li>Password will store in encrypted form into the database. </li><li> OTP is sent to the contact no.</li><li>OTP verification is necessary to proceed onto next page. </li></ul>
+<ul><li>Add username, password, email and contact no. in the sign page.</li><li>Password required.</li><li>Password will store in encrypted form into the database. </li><li> OTP is sent to the contact no.</li><li>OTP verification is necessary to proceed onto the next page. </li></ul>

-<b>Usage Instructions: </b> <ul><li> Download the assignment from the given link. </li><li> User must have an account registered into database(json text file) to login, if not create it using sign up page. </li><li> Registered user can login using contact no  and OTP.</li><li> After entering correct contact no and otp user will rediret to welcome message page.</li>
+<b>Usage Instructions: </b> <ul><li> Download the assignment from the given link. </li><li> User must have an account registered into database(json text file) to login, if not create it using sign up page. </li><li> Registered user can login using contact no  and OTP.</li><li> After entering correct contact no and otp user will redirect to welcome message page.</li>

 <b>Description: </b>
 Username and email must be unique.
-In case, if username or email address contradict user will get a pop-up to either create a fresh account or can use registered email address and password to login.  </p>
+In case, if username or email address contradict user will get a pop-up to either create a fresh account or can use registered email address.</p>
-<p>After entering correct email address and password user will be redirected to otp page where user must enter the same otp received into the registered email .
-In case, if user enter wrong otp, he/she will remain on the same page.</p>
+<p>After entering correct email address and password user will be redirected to otp page where user must enter the same otp received on the contact no. In case, if user enter wrong otp, he/she will remain on the same page.</p>
-<p>After entering correct otp user will redirect to the message page where username and user email address will be displayed.
+<p>After entering correct otp user will redirect to the message page .
 User can also logout from the page. </p><br>

 <b>Screenshots: </b>